QuentinQingLi/DNASeqClassifier/README.md

 * **RNN**:

-Basic RNN architecture is used here, no LSTM or GRU utilized.
-It is connected to a fully connected layer to generate the target labels.
+Basic RNN cells (vanilla RNN) is used in the experiment.
+LSTM or GRU are found providing the similar performance while taking more computation.
+Perhaps it is due to the small sample size.
+A FC layer is connected after RNN layer to generate the target labels.
+Time step is set as 60 for 60 DNA slices in each sample.
 More details of the layers are listed here:
 ```
-RNN layer (64 RNN cells) => dropout => fully connected layer (3: output)
+RNN layer (60 time steps, 64 cells) => dropout => fully connected layer (3: output)
 ```

 ## Considerations in building the models

 * **Overfitting and Regularzation :** The data set is relatively small: around 3k samples.
 Overfit was found in the early experiment tests.
 Several adjustments were done to avoid overfitting including simplify model, adding dropout layer and apply weigth regularization:

-    * **Simplify the model:** 150 RNN cells were initially used in RNN layer in RNN model.
-The goal was trying to store long enough (>x2 60 pairs) int the RNN cells.
-It turns out overfitting quickly, test accuracy stucks at 89% while training accuracy goes >99%.
-Reducing the RNN cells to 64 dramatically helped the overfitting.

     * **Add dropout layer:** Dropout layer is added in both CNN and RNN model after the dense layer (affine layer term used in neon).
 Dropout rate 0.5.
 Without Dropout layer, the test accuracy stuck around ~92% while training accuracy keeps improving.
 With dropout layer, test accuracy continus climbing up with traing accuracy till ~96%.

     * **Apply weight regularization:** L2 regularization is applied to the weights in Convolution layer and dense layer.
 Slight improvement on overfitting on top of dropout layer.

     * Result shows the above regularization successfully mitigated overfitting.

-	> Implementation notes: So far I haven't found a direct way to apply weight regularization to Tensorflow RNN layer.
-Looks like weight regularization has to go through direct tensor variables.
-Due to the time limitation, it is not yet done.

 * **Loss function:** Cross entropy lost function is used here for the classification.
 Regularization loss is added during training process.